Trial highlights: Harrowing footage, focus on Trump’s words

 “Where do they count the f—ing votes?” one member of the mob could be heard shouting.
 “You work for us,” one yelled at officers.
 “Where’s that meeting at?”

-Democrats warned that many of the scenes would hard to watch, including the horrifying screams of an officer being crushed in a doorway and video of one of the rioters, Ashli E. Babbitt, being shot to death by U.S. Capitol Police.
+Democrats warned that many of the scenes would be hard to watch, including the horrifying screams of an officer being crushed in a doorway and video of one of the rioters, Ashli E. Babbitt, being shot to death by U.S. Capitol Police.

 Also never before seen: Footage of Capitol Police officer Eugene Goodman, who has already been hailed as a hero, warning Sen. Mitt Romney, R-Utah, that the mob was headed his way.
 Romney turned and dashed in the other direction.